Amazon Cruise Expedition Report: IE Art Director Charlie Boyd

 Having recently traveled again to the Amazon, the wonderful people and experiences are still fresh in my mind.
 I’ve worked for International Expeditions for over 12 years, daily creating materials for our Amazon River cruises.
 I was very much looking forward to experiencing the Amazon aboard our new riverboat first hand with my wife Pam.
-It was a little surreal for me at first… meeting the talented guides and crew that I already “knew” from pictures, seeing the beautiful new La Estrella Amazonica, and anticipating the daily activities and wildlife sightings.
+It was a little surreal for me at first… meeting the talented guides and crew that I already “knew” from pictures, and anticipating the daily activities and wildlife sightings.
 Soon, I got caught in the daily rhythms of the river and this voyage.

 A few standout moments:

-Our guides: Escorted by Expedition Leder Angel Cardenas and expert local naturalists Johnny Balarezo and Usiel Vasquez, we traveled over 600 miles on this mighty river.
+Our guides: Escorted by Expedition Leder Angel Cardenas and expert local naturalists, we traveled over 600 miles on this mighty river.
 Along the way we spotted seven primate species, 125 bird species, fish, reptiles and amphibians, and met many of the friendly people who live along the Amazon River.
 Every day was different but equally exciting.

 Pink dolphins: As our excursion boats entered the mouth of the Pacaya River, we noticed that there were pink river dolphins everywhere.
 The water was moving quickly and they were taking advantage of the “open buffet” of fish moving with the swift current.
 We were able to watch them for about 30 minutes, and take plenty of photos.